 Alyson is particularly interested in the social aspects of aging, dementia, end of life care, and elder abuse prevention.
-Alyson lives in Vancouver with her husband Jared, daughter Lucy who was born in 2015, and their three dogs Billie Holiday, Chester Bigglesworth, and Betty Boop.
+Alyson lives in Vancouver with her husband Jared, daughter Lucy who was born in 2015, her latest addition Lila who was born in 2017, and their three dogs Billie Holiday, Chester Bigglesworth, and Betty Boop.
 During her free time, she enjoys spending quality time with family and friends, reading, drinking coffee, being outdoors, and planning weekend getaways.

 Emily Maciel, MA

 Emily began working at Elfin Services Inc. in November of 2010.
 She had previously worked as a child and family therapist, specializing in crisis intervention, and realized that she truly missed working with older adults.
 She believes her interest developed during childhood from the positive relationships/interactions she had with her grandparents and elderly people in her neighborhood and also through volunteer work she completed as a high school student.
 As an undergraduate student, she majored in art with an emphasis in painting, and earned her bachelor's degree from Southern Oregon University.